-Mullahs’ religious decrees against Edhi were not issued for religious reasons; these are motivated by corporate interests of madrassas threatened by philanthropy.
+Mullahs’ religious decrees against Edhi were not issued for religious reasons; these were motivated by corporate interests of madrassas threatened by philanthropy.

 Religious seminaries, called madrassas, were established in the Sub Continent to impart education in theology.
 The seminaries were few and far between and were managed by those men of letters whose academic credentials together with moral and economic integrity was above board.
 Not all who graduated from these seminaries devoted themselves to religion; some of them even joined mainstream and made valuable contributions in many fields.
 The economic condition of these seminaries was largely volatile and sources of revenues consisted mainly of donations.
 The teachers were underpaid and the managers didn’t look at these institutions as cash cows.

 With the passage of time, the seminaries, like educational institutions in private sector, assumed a corporate style and became a unique system of Religious Capitalism.
 It has now its own haves and have-nots.
 As the revenues streams surged, seminaries proliferated and it became a rewarding business.
 It created three classes; owners, employees and students who would eventually become teachers in these seminaries as the education imparted was irrelevant to the society.